prakharrathi25/academic-portfolio/content/home/community.md

     date_end:
     description: |2-

-        * Head of Developer Student Club, Shiv Nadar University which is the official community of Google Developers on campus.
+        * Head of Developer Student Club, Shiv Nadar University which is the official community of Google Developers on campus with over 350 community members.
-        * Leading university wide projects which have a deep impact on the community around our campus.
+        * Leading a team of 30 student volunteers who work on university-wide projects  which have a deep impact on stakeholders on and around our campus.
+        * We also take monthly sessions on new and upcoming Google technologies like Google Cloud, Tensorflow, Firebase etc. The details about our work are available on our [social media pages](https://www.instagram.com/dsc.snu/)

   - title: Vice Chairperson
     company: Association for Computing Machinery (ACM), SNU